Jan125/pb.chordian/readme.md

 If the conditions of the system requirements are met, here are some tips:

- - Try increasing your sound device's sample and bit depth
+ - Try increasing your sound device's sample rate and bit depth
- - Try reducing your sound device's sample and bit depth
+ - Try reducing your sound device's sample rate and bit depth
+ - Try reducing Chordian's sample rate and increasing its buffer size
  - Update your chipset drivers

-This program runs volume and wobbly strings frequency updates in a thread that will attempt to run every 1 miliseconds at the most.\
+This program uses a DirectSound stream synthesizer.\
+Frequency and pattern updates are called every milisecond.\
-If this program is too much to handle and the thread goes behind schedule, you may encounter blocky audio curves, mistimed rhythms, and a failure to stop the sound from the device.
+If this program is too much to handle and the thread goes behind schedule, you may encounter blocky audio curves, mistimed rhythms, abrupt sound stutter, and a failure to stop the sound from the device.

 **> "Why CC0"**